gvwilson/sdxjs/layout-engine/index.md

 and left because we are doing left-to-right layout.
 If the cell is a block, we just place it there.
-If the cell is a row, on the other hand, we gets its height and then calculate its lower edge as y1 = y0 + height.
+If the cell is a row, on the other hand, we get its height and then calculate its lower edge as y1 = y0 + height.
-We then place the first child's lower-left corner at (x0, y1), the second child's at (x0 + width0, y1), and so on.
+We then place the first child's lower-left corner at (x0, y1), the second child's at (x0 + width0, y1), and so on
+(<f key="layout-engine-layout"></f>).
 Similarly,
 if the cell is a column
 we place the first child at (x0, y0), the next at (x0, y0 + height0),
-and so on
+and so on.
-(<f key="layout-engine-layout"></f>).

 <%- include('/inc/figure.html', {
     id: 'layout-engine-layout',
-    img: '/static/tools-small.jpg',
+    img: './figures/layout.svg',
     alt: 'Laying out rows and columns',
-    cap: 'Laying out rows and columns of fixed-size blocks.',
+    cap: 'Laying out rows and columns of fixed-size blocks.'
-    fixme: true
 }) %>

 To save ourselves some testing we will derive the classes that know how to do layout